← Back to Home

 📊

 Your A/B tests.
-Create flags, assign variants, track which version performs better.
+Create experiments, assign variants, track which version performs better.
+Currently in beta — statistical reporting is being improved.

 📊